RhinoDevel/keyboard/README.md

-- **Record** your melody in realtime (instead of using a tracker or something), save it to tape and integrate it into your own software/game as background music via a simple IRQ routine (the recording rate currently is higher than IRQ's 50/60 Hz, but there should be a way to solve this problem).
+- **Record** your melody in realtime (instead of using a tracker or something), save it to tape and integrate it into your own software/game as background music via a simple IRQ routine (the recording frequency equals the IRQ's 50/60 Hz).

 ## Features